girish-raju/drift_fork/drift_website/content/setup.md

 First, let's add drift to your project's `pubspec.yaml`.
-In addition to the core drift dependencies (`drift` and `drift_dev` to generate code), we're also adding a package to open database on the respective platform.
+In addition to the core drift dependencies (`drift` and `drift_dev` to generate code), we're also adding a package to open databases on the respective platform.

 <Tabs defaultValue="sqlite3">
   <TabItem label="Flutter (sqlite3)" value="sqlite3_flutter">